10 Side Gigs You Can Do From Home

 Why work from home?
 If you’re working a day job, you may not feel like heading out again after work to pick up extra hours to supplement your paycheck.
 Or, you may want to start a side business from home that has the potential to become your full-time job.
 In this gig economy, starting out working as a freelancer doing side gigs and on-demand jobs could grow into your career.

-If you’re considering what you can do on the side, you’ll be joining the 15 million people taking on a side hustle in 2019.
+If you’re considering what you can do on the side, you’ll be joining the 15 million people who took on a side hustle in 2019.
 That’s up 40% from 2016.

 How to Choose a Side Gig